Computing Igusa class polynomials: Abelian varieties with CM

 \subsection{Implementation details}

 In practice, Algorithm \ref{alg:vwamelenalgorithm} takes up only a very small portion of the time needed for Igusa class polynomial computation.
-The purpose of this section is to show that, for $g=2$, indeed Algorithm \ref{alg:vwamelenalgorithm} can be run in time $\widetilde{O}(\Delta)$ and to show that the size of the output for each isomorphism class is small: only polynomial in $\log \Delta$.
+The purpose of this section is to show that, for primitive quartic CM-fields, indeed Algorithm \ref{alg:vwamelenalgorithm} can be run in time $\widetilde{O}(\Delta)$ and to show that the size of the output for each isomorphism class is small: only polynomial in $\log \Delta$.

-It is well known that class groups of number fields $K$ of fixed degree can be computed in time $\widetilde{O}(\abs{\Delta}^{\frac{1}{2}})$, where $\Delta$ is the discriminant of $K$ (see for example \cite{LenstraAMS,Schoof}).
-The representatives of the ideal classes that are given in the output will be integral ideals of norm below the Minkowski bound, which is $3/(2\pi^2)\abs{\Delta}^{1/2}$ for a quartic CM field.
+It is well known that lists of representatives for the class groups of number fields $K$ of fixed degree can be computed in time $\widetilde{O}(\abs{\Delta}^{\frac{1}{2}})$, where $\Delta$ is the discriminant of~$K$.
+For details, see~\cite{schoof}.
+The representatives of the ideal classes that are given in the output are integral ideals of norm below the Minkowski bound, which is $3/(2\pi^2)\abs{\Delta}^{1/2}$ for a quartic CM-field.